MicrosoftDocs/dynamics365smb-docs/financials/sales-how-record-sales-price-discount-payment-agreements.md

 ---
-title: 'How to: Record Special Sales Prices and Discounts| Microsoft Docs'
+title: Set Up Special Sales Prices and Discounts for Customers | Microsoft Docs
-description: 'How to: Record Special Sales Prices and Discounts'
+description: Describes how to define the alternate pricing and discount agreements that you want to apply to sales documents when selling to different customers.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP